micknice/micknice/README.md

-- 👋 Hi, I’m @micknice
+- 👋 Hi, I’m Mike
-- 👀 I’m interested in AI and its application in education
+- 👀 I’m interested in AI, Data and their applications in the education space
-- 🌱 I’m currently learning JS and Python
+- 🌱 I’m currently learning Scikit and Pytorch
 - 📫 How to reach me discord: nurishment#5365

 <!---